Country Guides

 Income tax: a flat 10% tax

-Use our handy calculator to understand what are all the employment costs you have to consider in Bulgaria.
+Use our calculator to understand what are all the employment costs you have to consider in Bulgaria.

-Employer of Record Bulgaria
+Employer of Record in Bulgaria

-Usually, an Employer of Record is the legal employer in a country where the company isn't registered as an employer.
+An Employer of Record is the legal employer in a country where the company isn’t registered as an employer.
 However, in Bulgaria, the employment model requires a temp agency licence.
 The temp agency handles all Bulgarian compliance aspects of employment, including local laws, payroll, taxes, statutory benefits, employment contracts and more.

 Ensuring their employment is compliant with local employment laws